Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Experimental Results

-\textbf{TGPSSMs vs GPSSMs}.
-Table \ref{tab:synthetic_dataset} (and Fig.~\ref{fig:1Ddataresults_SSMs_appx} in Appx.~\ref{appx:more_experimental_results}) reports the latent transition function learning performance for different SSMs in terms of the data fitting mean-squared error (MSE).
-It can be observed that both TGPSSMs and GPSSMs (except for PRSSM and ODGPSSM) work well on the kink function dataset, as the underlying dynamic function is differentiable and smooth (cf. Fig.~\ref{fig:KinkFunction}), thus is not difficult to be represented by the standard GP model.
-However, when it comes to the case of the kink-step function, most GPSSMs fail to capture the underlying complex/sharp dynamics.
-In contrast, the TGPSSMs consistently outperform the corresponding GPSSMs due to the transformation merits of normalizing flow, see the illustrative results of JO-TGPSSM and CO-TGPSSM, as well as the corresponding GPSSMs depicted in Fig.~\ref{fig:1Ddataresults_SSMs}.
-If we dig a little deeper, there is much more to it, as revealed in Fig.~\ref{fig:TGP_posterior}.
-The normalizing flow in the TGPSSM actually can automatically transform the standard GP model to fit the complex kink-step function in a non-linear way; When the underlying system dynamics are simple, e.g., the differentiable and smooth kink function, the normalizing flow in the TGP tends to be an affine transformation, letting the standard GP dominate the modeling procedure.
-These results empirically verify that the TGPSSM is a unified framework for the GPSSM.
+\textbf{TGPSSMs vs. GPSSMs}.
+Table \ref{tab:synthetic_dataset} (and Fig.~\ref{fig:1Ddataresults_SSMs_appx} in Appendix~\ref{appx:more_experimental_results}) reports the latent transition function learning performance for different SSMs in terms of the data fitting mean squared error (MSE).
+It can be observed that the performance of TGPSSMs and GPSSMs (with the exception of PRSSM and ODGPSSM) appears to be satisfactory when tested on the kink function dataset.
+This is because the underlying dynamic function is smooth and differentiable, see Fig.~\ref{fig:KinkFunction}, making it easy to accurately represent using the standard GP model.
+Nevertheless, it should be noted that most GPSSMs struggle to accurately capture the complex and sharp dynamics of the kink-step function.
+In contrast, TGPSSMs demonstrate superior performance in this regard, owing to the exceptional transformation capability of the normalizing flow.
+This is evidenced by the illustrative results of JO-TGPSSM and CO-TGPSSM, which consistently outperform their corresponding GPSSMs, as depicted in Figure~\ref{fig:1Ddataresults_SSMs}.
+In fact, the TGPSSM incorporates a normalizing flow that enables automatic transformation of the standard GP model to accurately represent the underlying dynamic function.
+When the underlying system dynamics are simple, e.g., the differentiable and smooth kink function, shown in Figs.~\ref{fig:tgp_kinkfunc_} and \ref{fig:tgp_kinkfunc_subplot}, the normalizing flow in the TGPSSM behaves like an affine transformation, degrading the TGP into the standard GP model.
+While for the kink-step function, which is too complex for the standard GP to capture, the normalizing flow in the TGPSSM automatically transforms the GP model to fit the intricate dynamics, as revealed in Figs.~\ref{fig:tgp_ksfunc_} and \ref{fig:tgp_ksfunc_subplot}.
+These results empirically validate that the flexible TGPSSM is a unified model framework for the standard probabilistic SSMs, including the GPSSM.